mponce0/eHelp/README.md

 ### Features
 The "eHelp" package attempts to provide documentation for user-defined functions based on decorated "a-la-docstring" comments included in the function's definition.
 It does this by employing a really "simple" approach in the sense that it does not attempt to generate roxygen based documentation for the user-defined functions, but instead it just displays the information decorated with  _#'_ directly into the console.
-This, we belive, in this particular case represents an advantage, specially considering that the package is aimed to provide help for user-defined functions.
+This, we believe, in this particular case represents an advantage, specially considering that the package is aimed to provide help for user-defined functions.
 For instance, one of the reported issues with the "docstring" package is that the documentation generated wasn't updated after the user-definitions were updated and re-sourced.

 Comments with docstrings should be included within the function definition, as eHelp will look into the body of the function for this type of comments.